Epeus' epigone

 My answer to this is the same as my answer to the media issue.
 The way to win is to make your customers your partners.
 Give them an incentive to generate sales for you, and they dynamic changes. mediAgora's Promoter model would work very well for shareware, and the derivative works model could work well for software libraries, with applications that incorporate the libraries being rewarded for incremental sales.

-Posted by Kevin Marks at 12:48 0 comments Links to this post
+Posted by Kevin Marks at 12:48 No comments:

 Gibson on media